Sei v2 - The First Parallelized EVM Blockchain

 Conclusion

-This proposal outlines a route for Sei to support and supercharge multiple virtual machines, starting with the first parallelized EVM.
+This proposal outlined a route for Sei to support and supercharge multiple virtual machines, starting with the first parallelized EVM.

-Applications currently built on any EVM chain will be able to deploy on Sei to support many more users and far more ‘web-2’ like interactive experiences than on existing blockchains.
+Applications currently built on any EVM chain are now able to deploy on Sei to support many more users and far more ‘web-2’ like interactive experiences than on existing blockchains.

 Furthermore they can offer far cheaper per-transaction costs, higher throughput and suffer from none of the centralization tradeoffs, complexity or the overhead of operating an Ethereum L2 rollup.

-An additional technical note exploring further detail can be found here on the Sei Developer Forum - contributions, questions and thoughts are welcomed.
+An additional technical note exploring further detail can be found here on the Sei docs - contributions, questions and thoughts are welcomed.

 Footnotes